 The larger the support network grew, the more obvious a need for a sense of community became.
 In 2008 the first Family Weekend was organized.
 Attended by approximately 20 families, the Family Weekend was held at Camp Twin Lakes.
 This partnership with Camp Twin Lakes has been extremely important to the organization and continues strong today.

 It was through this initial partnership that Camp Twitch & Shout was born.

 The TSA of Georgia separated from the national TSA in 2009 and changed its name to “Tourettes Information Center and Support of Georgia (TICS of GA)”.
 That same year TICS of GA, continuing in partnership with Camp Twin Lakes, organized and held the inaugural Camp Twitch & Shout.
 The first Camp Twitch & Shout was attended by approximately 40 campers and 20 volunteers mostly from Georgia and surrounding states.
-Camp Twitch & Shout now accommodates over 140 campers and over 100 volunteers each year.
+Camp Twitch & Shout has accommodated over 140 campers and nearly 100 volunteers each year.

 Since its inception, Camp Twitch & Shout has hosted campers and volunteers from over 30 U.S. states and 4 foreign countries.
-In 2017, in order to represent this growth and broaden its presence nationally, TICS of GA changed its name to Tourettes Information Centers and Support (TICS).
+In order to represent this growth and broaden its presence nationally, TICS of GA changed its name to Tourette Information Centers and Support (TICS).

 TICS is proud to have expanded their network of support and facilitated a sense of community among those who experience Tourette Syndrome.
 Through year-round family support services and running Camp Twitch & Shout, TICS strives to provide a more inclusive environment and better understanding of this disorder.